How to start a frozen yogurt business: a 10-step guide

 - Calculate your labor cost as a percentage of revenue at the end of each week.

-- Review the inventory management features of a system like Toast or Square for Restaurants.
+- Review the inventory management features of a dedicated restaurant POS system.

-Starting a frozen yogurt shop is about more than just dessert; it's about creating a fun experience.
-Remember that your topping bar is your stage, so keep it fresh and exciting.
-You have the steps, now go build your dream, one swirl at a time.
+Starting a frozen yogurt shop is about more than just dessert; it is about creating a fun experience.
+Keep your topping bar fresh and exciting, and you have the steps to build your dream one swirl at a time.

-And when you open your doors, a simple payment process keeps lines moving.
-JIM lets you accept cards right on your smartphone for a flat 1.99% fee, with no extra hardware.
-It makes getting paid easy.
+When you open your doors, a simple payment process keeps lines moving.
+JIM lets you accept cards right on your smartphone for a flat 1.99 percent fee, with no extra hardware.
 Download JIM and get started.